Michelle Obama’s Name Replaced With Trump’s By Vandals At Little Free Library In Washington

-A “Little Free Library” named for former First Lady Michelle Obama has been vandalized, apparently by one or more Donald Trump supporters who scratched out her name and replaced it with Donald Trump’s name, USA Today is reporting.
+A “Little Free Library” named for former first lady Michelle Obama has been vandalized, apparently by one or more Donald Trump supporters who scratched out her name and replaced it with Donald Trump’s name, USA Today is reporting.
 It was at least the fourth time that particular box has been vandalized in such a way.

 A “Little Free Library,” for those not familiar, is just what it sounds like: a “library” where anyone who wants to can simply take a book, no questions asked, and either return it at another point or keep it forever, according to the Little Free Library Foundation’s website.
 Similarly, users and/or donors are asked to leave books as well.
 However, unlike your city’s public lending library, a Little Free Library is less of a dedicated building and more of a mailbox-like device which will cost about $150-250 (or which you can make by yourself) and require that you dig a hole in the ground.